joenyrcouto/nethunterkernel_j4core/README.md

 ![Screenshot](logo.png "logo")

 # what the kernel brings?
-Kernel brings wifi adapters, no forget of install drives to adapters in magisk.
+Kernel brings wifi adapters, not forget of install drives to adapters in magisk.

 # how to install?